orenkole/grider-docker/notes.md

 6. It should say "Elastic Beanstalk is updating your environment"

 7. It should eventually show a green checkmark under "Health".
 You will now be able to access your application at the external URL provided under the environment name.

+# Section 8.
+Building a multi-container application

+## Single Container Deployment Issues

+- The app was simple - no outside dependencies (databases, services, etc)

+- Our image was built multiple times.
+It's bad to build image on active built web server

+- How do we connect to a database from a container?

+## Application overview